 For use cases that center around infrastructure data like CPU, memory, or database metrics, you can get your data into Wavefront by following these steps:

-Check whether a built-in integration for your use case exists.
+Find the integration for your use case.
 See the complete list of integrations.

 Use the Setup steps in the integration to get data flowing from your application to Wavefront.
-As part of the setup, the integration lets you install a Wavefront proxy or choose a Wavefront proxy if you already have one installed.
+As part of the setup, the integration lets you install a Wavefront proxy–or choose a Wavefront proxy if you already have one.

 If no built-in integration exists, set up a collector agent such as Telegraf or collectd to collect your metrics.
 Wavefront includes integrations for many custom collector agents.
 The collector agent can send your data to the Wavefront proxy.

 Some collector agents, such as Telegraf, include an output plug-in for Wavefront.
 You add a configuration file to Telegraf that specifies which data you want to get from which host, and select the proxy to send the data to.